demarches-simplifiees/demarches-simplifiees.fr/README.md

     # Create and load the schema for both databases
     bin/rails db:create db:schema:load

-    # Migrate the development database and then the test database
+    # Migrate the development database and the test database
-    bin/rails db:migrate
-    bin/rails db:migrate RAILS_ENV=test
+    rails db:migrate

 ## Bouchonnage de l’authentification